aktyz/push_swap/README.md

 DONE => Complete parse_arg() function as per subject requirements, reading from terminal argument missing

-> PICK-UP: When running the ./run_debug I am getting segmentation fault, however the ./push_swap seems to work fine on three numbers :P
+> PICK-UP: Running Valgrind checks then the solution is too long for 100 and 500 numbers :(

 DONE => implement Turk algorithm<br>
 - [x] ft_get_lowest_cost_node(*a, *b); // returning a pointer to the node with the lowest operation cost<br>